Mary Flanagan: Resonym

 Flanagan is the CEO and creative director of Resonym.
 Founded in 2012, Resonym publishes original games and goods for social innovation.
 Resonym develops board games, card games, and digital games.
-Many of the games Resonym has published have been researched at Tiltfactor, the Flanagan's interdisciplinary innovation studio dedicated to designing & studying games that help us learn.
-Resonym has designed and published award-winning party games like Buffalo: The Name Dropping Game and Awkward Moment, as well as the strategy games Monarch and VISITOR in Blackwood Grove.
-Buffalo was developed using Tiltfactor's research and aims to break down gender and racial stereotypes.
+Resonym designed and published Buffalo: The Name Dropping Game, Awkward Moment, Monarch and VISITOR in Blackwood Grove.
+Buffalo was developed using Tiltfactor Lab's research and aims to break down gender and racial stereotypes.

-Work

-Her art has been exhibited around the world.
-Within the field of culture and technology, she developed a theory of Play Culture.
+Artwork

 Flanagan's artwork deals primarily with how the design and use of technology can reveal insights into society.
 Other work is concerned with the representation of women in cyberculture.
-Her artwork has exhibited internationally at The Whitney Museum of American Art, SIGGRAPH, Ars Electronica, The Guggenheim, Turbulence.org and others.
+Her artwork has exhibited internationally at The Whitney Museum of American Art, SIGGRAPH, Ars Electronica, The Guggenheim, and Turbulence.org.

 Selected works

 [Grace: AI]

 Grace: AI (2019) is a Feminist AI system trained to "see" by processing a dataset of tens of thousands of paintings and drawings by women artists.
 In Grace's origin story she first examines thousands of images of Mary Shelley's monster, Frankenstein, and then applies her learning of a female art history to the creation of portraits of her "father figure".
-The work first premiered in the exhibition "A Question of Intelligence" at The Sheila C. Johnson Design Center, Parsons, New York, Feb-April 2020.
+The work first premiered in the exhibition "A Question of Intelligence" at the Sheila C. Johnson Design Center, Parsons, New York, Feb-April 2020.